applied-systems-biology/jipipe/README.md

 ### Maven complains about Java version

 Only Java 8 is supported.
 This means that you have to run Maven with Java 8.
 Other versions will not work.

+## Nullpointer exception on launching in IDE

+Clean and compile Maven.
+Then compile inside the IDE, again.